Content

 Some people may confuse specific kinds of fidgeting — one of the official diagnostic criteria for ADHD — with stimming or tics, although they are different from each other in nature.
 So, let’s learn more about how they may overlap and interconnect to dispel the misconceptions and better understand the features of these conditions.

-See a licensed medical provider online within 24 hours to go through a detailed mental health assessment.
+See a licensed medical provider online within 24 hours to have a detailed mental health assessment.

 Stimming: What Is It, and Why Do People Do It?